Guide: The Sangre de Cristo Range Traverse

 Above Treeline/Weather

-Because so much travel is above treeline, one is vulnerable to sun, wind, rain, and even snow storms, but especially: lightning.
-Escape from the highpoint of the ridge is not always obvious or apparent, and could lead one to a more dangerous position (cliffed out).
+Because so much travel is above treeline, one is vulnerable to sun, wind, rain, and even snow storms.
+And especially: lightning.
+Escape from the high point of the ridge is not always obvious or apparent, and could lead one to a more dangerous position (cliffed out).
 Be very wary of storms that seem to be coming in fast from a distance.
-Preemptively make conservative choices to take cover.
+Preemptively make conservative choices to take cover and/or seek a lower elevation.

 Difficulty Bailing

-Much of the land around the Sangre de Cristo Range is sparsely populated, and even getting to a trailhead may mean a very long walk to a main, paved road.
-Only a few towns border the mountains themselves, including Salida: the start/end point of the route, and Crestone: a town found at approximately the midpoint.
+Much of the land around the Sangre de Cristo Range is sparsely populated, and even getting to a trailhead may equate to a very long walk to a main, paved road.
+Only a few towns border the mountains themselves.
+Salida is found at the start/end point of the route and Crestone is found at approximately the midpoint.
 The start/end point of the southern terminus has no town near it: the town of Blanca is almost 9 miles away and there are no services at the trailhead near the highway.
-Mentally prepare that any bail could become a multi-day affair, including a hitch into a town.
+Mentally prepare that any bail could become a multi-day affair, including the hitch into a town.

 Lack of Water

 Free water on the ridge is very rare.
 Such water sources consist of a few creeks, springs, and free-flowing water from large snow fields.
-Most water you find will come from more consolidated snow fields, so you’ll have to figure out a way to melt the water for consumption (stove, waiting for the snow to naturally melt, eating the snow).
+Most water you find will come from more consolidated snow fields and you’ll have to figure out a way to melt the water for consumption (stove, waiting for the snow to naturally melt, eating the snow).

 More water is found in small alpine lakes off ridge, but fetching it will endow you with an elevation loss/gain penalty and the elevation gained is already very high.
 Consider coupling any trips with finding more sheltered camping options.